ceph/ceph.io/README.md

 # ceph.io

+## :warning: Something wrong with ceph.io website?

-:warning: **To report an issue with the [ceph.io](https://ceph.io/) website**, email *Ceph Community Manager* Mike Perez at <miperez@redhat.com>.
-Please include a brief description of the problem and the link that led to it.
+Report any website issues you experience by email to **Mike Perez** <miperez@redhat.com>, *Ceph Community Manager*.
+Please include a brief description of the problem and a link that led to it.

+## :question: What's in this repository?

 This repository is for the *new website*, which is currently under development.
-All work happens in the `develop` branch.
+The development activity is in the `develop` branch.

-If you'd like to contribute, please see [WHAT].
+## :octopus: Contributing to Ceph Project

+A great starting point for an aspiring contributor is the following guide: [Contributing to Ceph: A Guide for Developers](https://docs.ceph.com/docs/master/dev/developer_guide/).